 Here's how it works:

 AudienceStream is categorized in the CDP consent category and DataAccess is categorized in the Big Data consent category.
-For additional information about consent preferences, see Consent Preferences Manager.
+For additional information about server-side consent, see Consent Preferences Manager.

 Use the following steps to add an EventStream or AudienceStream connector:

 Before creating actions, you must first select the type of data you want to send and configure the vendor service.

 A connector action sends data according to the mapping configured.
 Some connectors offer a the ability to map the vendor attribute to Tealium attribute names.
 This section describes how to map these attributes when this choice is available.

 Use the following steps to map Tealium attribute names to the parameter names expected by the vendor:

 After your connector is up and running, you need to test it.
 The easiest way to test your connector is by using the Trace Tool, as follows:

 Use the following steps to make a copy (duplicate) of a connector and the actions associated with the connector: